USEPA/EPA_OMEGA_Model/doc/source/overview.rst

 OMEGA is structured around two key modules; a Producer Module and a Consumer Module, which each contain a decision-model for the respective entities.
 The Producer Module's purpose is to estimate how producers will respond to a policy within the given analysis context.
 The Consumer Module’s purpose is to estimate how vehicle ownership and use respond to key vehicle characteristics, including vehicle cost, within a given analysis context.

-The two additional Modules are the Policy Module and Effects Module.
+The two additional modules are the Policy Module and Effects Module.
 The Policy Module is used to identify the policy alternative assumptions producers are required to meet in the Producer Module.
 The Effects Module estimates the final model outputs, including costs and benefits.

 Iteration and Convergence
 ^^^^^^^^^^^^^^^^^^^^^^^^^